Lewis Potter explains

-Many of the descriptive words still used in the gun trade are firmly rooted in the Victorian era.
-What everyone else would call a screwdriver is called a “turnscrew” by the gun trade.
+Much of the language used in the gun trade derives from the Victorian era.
+In the gun trade a screwdriver is known as a “turnscrew”.
 To the rest of the world, the “striker” is a firing pin; “pins” are screws; and in London a “tumbler” in a sidelock is a “hammer” in Birmingham.

 Stale (as in broom stale) is how a born-and-bred Brummie would pronounce steel, or at least that is how it would sound to an outsider.